v-kydela/BotBlog/Blog - Adaptive Cards.md

 ### Submit Actions

+If you look at [`Action.Submit`](https://adaptivecards.io/explorer/Action.Submit.html) in the schema, you will see that a submit action's `data` property can be either a string or an object.
+A submit action has two possible behaviors that correspond to these two possible data types.
+If you use a string as a submit action's `data` property then the submit action will behave in a way that can be referred to as the "string" submit action behavior.
+If you use an object as a submit action's `data` property or if you omit the `data` property then the submit action will behave in a way that can be referred to as the "object" submit action behavior.

-There are two possible behaviors of a submit action in an Adaptive Card, and they correspond to the behaviors commonly referred to as `imBack` and `postBack`.
-While there are no universally consistent definitions for these behaviors that hold true across all channels, the expectation is that an `imBack` is an automatic message from the user to the bot that shows up in the client application's conversation history as though the user sent it manually and a `postBack` is an invisible automatic message from the user to the bot that contains hidden data.
-Here's what it might look like when you click on an `imBack` button:
+A string submit action automatically sends a message from the user to the bot that shows up in the client application's conversation history as though the user typed the message and sent it manually.
+An object submit action automatically sends an invisible message from the user to the bot that contains hidden data.
+(To draw an analogy to the actions of other types of rich cards like hero cards and receipt cards, string submit actions and object submit actions roughly correspond to the card actions known as `imBack` and `postBack` respectively.)
+Here's what it might look like when you click on a string submit action:

 ![imBack](https://user-images.githubusercontent.com/41968495/60307051-bdca3300-98f7-11e9-89d6-5197cf4561ab.png)

-If you use a string as a submit action's `data` property then the submit action will operate as an `imBack`.
-If you use an object as a submit action's `data` property or if you omit the `data` property then the submit action will operate as a `postBack`.
-Here's an example of the JSON for a card with an `imBack` submit action (notice the string assigned to the `data` property):
+The JSON for that card might look like this (notice the string assigned to the submit action's `data` property):

 ```json
 {